 Is it possible to be fit and fat at the same time?

-OK, here we go.
-It looks like it’s entirely possible to be Fit and Fat!
+So maybe it’s possible to be Fit and Fat!

 According to Dr. Wylie-Rosett (Albert Einstein College): “In our study, the obese people with better risk profiles tended to have more physical activity.
 And the normal-weight people with worse risk factors tended to have characteristics associated with lower physical activity levels.”